How Much Should an Emergency Fund Be? A 2026 Guide to 3 vs 6 Months

 The most common mistakes are:

-- Calculate the full target anyway.
+- Calculate your full target anyway.

 - Break it into milestones.

-- Use windfalls to accelerate it.
+- Use windfalls to accelerate progress.

-- Recalculate the target once or twice a year.
+- Recalculate once or twice a year.

 FAQ